rspamd/rspamd.com/doc/tutorials/writing_rules.md

 # Writing Rspamd rules

-In this tutorial, we describe how to create new rules for Rspamd - both Lua and regexp rules.
+In this tutorial, we describe how to create new rules for Rspamd - both using Lua and regular expressions.

 <div id="toc" markdown="1">
   * this unordered seed list will be replaced by toc as unordered list